Rockies vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Rockies Betting Records & Stats

-- Colorado and its opponents have gone over the total this season in 24 of its 53 opportunities.
+- Colorado's games have gone over the total in 25 of its 54 chances.

-- In six games with a line this season, the Rockies have a mark of 4-2-0 against the spread.
+- The Rockies are 4-2-0 against the spread in their six games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.